3 Things IoT Developers Should Expect of Their Connectivity Provider

 Whether that means seamlessly integrating additional devices to your deployment, connecting to cloud servers without having to manage dozens of SDKs or credentials, or simply applying volume discounts and data pooling once your project is large enough to require them.

-2. Coverage Should Be Sweeping and Secure
+2. IoT Coverage Should Be Sweeping and Secure

 Cellular connectivity has come a long way, but the realistic limitations of any one network can be stifling to some IoT projects.
-Soracom is a blended carrier that allows your devices to automatically connect to the strongest available signal wherever they are being deployed.
-You don’t even need to be constrained to cellular connections either, as Soracom supports simultaneous data transfers over cellular, LPWA, WiFi and satellite.
+Soracom is a blended carrier that allows your devices to connect automatically to the strongest available signal wherever they are being deployed.
+You don’t even need to be constrained to cellular connections either, as Soracom supports simultaneous data transfers over cellular, LPWA, WiFi, and satellite.

 You will also need to establish a private network to ensure that your data is secured from potential intrusions, as well as monitoring software that allows you to pinpoint any irregularities in your traffic.
 With credentials and keys stored in the cloud, network encryption, and integration with AWS, Azure, and Google Cloud, Soracom provides the security your application demands.